 Many printers include the print heads on the ink cartridges themselves.
 To clean these, remove the ink cartridges from the printer.
-Take a piece of paper towel, fold it into quarters and apply some isopropyl alcohol to it and rub the paper towel gently along the print heads on the back or underside of the ink cartridges.
+Take a piece of paper towel, fold it into quarters and apply some isopropyl alcohol to it.
+Then, rub the paper towel gently along the print heads on the back or underside of the ink cartridges.
 Running the paper towel along the print heads several times should be adequate to remove most, if not all, of the ink build-up.

 Next, takes some window cleaner (e.g., Windex) and spray it on a piece of paper towel, then clean the ribbon that sits behind the ink cartridge tray.
 The ribbon is often white in color.

 Be very careful when cleaning the ribbon.
 Only use minimal pressure on the ribbon or you could risk disconnecting the ribbon from the printer on either side.
 It is difficult to reconnect the ribbon, so be extremely gentle when cleaning it to avoid it from becoming disconnected.